Binary interaction methods for high dimensional global optimization and machine learning: Convergence to the global minimum

 \section{Convergence to the global minimum}

-In this section, we will attempt to understand under which conditions we can assume $\displaystyle\lim_{t\rightarrow\infty} \EE\left(m(t)\right)$ to be a good approximation of $\displaystyle\min_{v\in\RR^d}\EE(v)$.
+In this section, we will attempt to understand under which conditions we can assume $\displaystyle\lim_{t\rightarrow\infty} \EE\left(m(t)\right)$ to be a good approximation of $\underline \EE:= \min_{v\in\RR^d}\EE(v)$.

-In order to do so, we will investigate the large-time behavior of the solution $f(v,t)$ to the mean-field equation \eqref{eq:mfb}.
-Here, we will limit ourselves to the case where only the microscopic best estimate occurs during the interactions.
-For the case where the particles are driven towards the best global estimate, we refer to the convergence results regarding the CBO model \cite{carrillo2018analytical,carrillo2019consensus,fhps20-2}, upon which our analysis is built on.
+In order to do so, we will investigate the large-time behavior of the solution $f(v,t)$ to the Boltzmann equation \eqref{eq:Boltz}.
+Here, we will first limit ourselves to the case where only the microscopic best estimate occurs during the interactions and then study the case where only the macroscopic best estimate occurs.